mclarkson/obdi-salt-repository/docs/ubuntu_guide.md

 ### Add a Worker User

 The Worker needs a user set up for it to log into the Manager.
-By default this is the user, 'worker', with password, 'pAsSwOrD' and is defined in `/etc/obdi-worker/obdi-worker.conf`.
+By default this is the user, 'worker', with password, 'pAsSwOrD', which is defined in `/etc/obdi-worker/obdi-worker.conf`.

 Add the 'worker' user: